MathematicusLucian/Prefab-Microfrontends/README.md

 - Global styles (CSS or SCSS)
 - Reusable UI components (React, styled-components, etc.)

 To configure Webpack's Module Federation Plugin to expose the shared styles and components in the shared-styles module.
+In a production environment, the shared-styles.js module should be hosted on a CDN or a static asset server.
+The microfrontends should load it from the production URL.
+Styles (e.g., TailwindCSS), UI components, and utility functions are then consumed in each microfrontend.

 ## Authentication